direct to content

 Historical context

-The area (part of the Rhinedelta) in which the Vleuten 1 was found, was a very important economic region in (early)medieval times.
-The city of Utrecht was very near by and an old Roman fortress was within sight of the Vleuten 1.
+The area (part of the estuary region of the Rhine) in which the Vleuten 1 was found, was a very important economic region in (early) medieval times.
+The city of Utrecht was very near and an old Roman fortress lay within sight of the Vleuten 1 location.

-Willibrord was allowed to established a church in Utrecht.
-Utrecht became centre to baptise the Frisians and Saxons.
-Although the Frisian king Radbod briefly reconquered the area in 712 it became a part of the Frank empire again in 719.
-Frisia proper was conquered definitely in 734 AD.
-The Vleuten 1 is dated in a period of great economic prosperity for the region, after the Francs conquered Frisia and before the raids of the Vikings.
+The Franks used Christianity as a tool to get a political grip on the Low Countries.
+Archbishop Willibrord was allowed to established a church in Utrecht, which became the centre of conversion for the Frisians and Saxons.
+Although the Frisian king Radbod briefly reconquered the area in 712 it became a part of the Frankish empire again in 719.
+The Frisian lands were conquered definitely by the Franks in 734.

 Description

-Expanded logboat of the Utrecht type (opgeboeide boomstamkano).
-Made from a hollowed tree trunk expanded with increased freeboard by lashing additional boards to the side of the boat with wooden treenails.
+Type: Utrecht ship type.
+An expanded logboat (opgeboeide boomstamkano in Dutch).
+It was constructed from a hollowed out tree trunk which was given an increased freeboard by fastening additional boards to the side of the boat with treenails.

 Length: ca. 15 m.